-• KCPS self implemented:

-- Documentation of decision making - More frequent & enhanced Class D training - Internal procedures for dealing with the outcome of incidents - Possible placement of permanent anchors and safe rescuer insertion points

-An independent report recommended:

-- A modification of staff training that would see more climbing time - Staffing levels that maintain adequate coverage after an involved rescue - A documented risk assessment for each rescue
+- KCPS self implemented: - Documentation of decision making - More frequent & enhanced Class D training - Internal procedures for dealing with the outcome of incidents - Possible placement of permanent and safe rescue insertion points - An independent report recommended: - A modification of staff training that would see more climbing time - Staffing levels that maintain capacity & resiliency - A documented risk assessment for each rescue

-Thank You for listening

-Questions or comments?
+Thanks for listening.

+Questions?